-3. To view issue charts on the OVERVIEW page based on a given Fortify priority, select the link.
+3. To view issue charts on the OVERVIEW page based on an assigned folder, select the folder or the folder label.

-To view issues from the AUDIT page based on Fortify Priority:
+To view issues from the AUDIT page based on Fortify folder assignment:

 1. On the Dashboard, hover your cursor over the version number of the application of interest, and then select Audit.